-Proper grooming for your Red Nose Pitbull
+Proper grooming for your Red Nose Pit

-One of the best things about Pitbulls is that grooming is such a breeze with their short, smooth coat.
+One of the best things about Pitbulls is that grooming is such a breeze with their short, smooth single coat.
 Unfortunately, the Red Nose Pitbull is not hypoallergenic; they shed moderately twice a year.

-You can brush your Red Nose Pittie’s gorgeous coat daily, but it won’t take much effort because of its fine hairs.
+You can brush your Red Nose Pittie’s gorgeous coat daily, but it won’t take much effort because of its fine hair.
 You don’t have to worry about tangles with the Pittie’s fur, but regular brushing ensures that oils are evenly distributed throughout his coat.

 Give him a bath once a month or when needed, using an all-natural doggie shampoo to make sure his coat stays vibrant and healthy.